There are many things you can do to keep active. Check out these links for ideas:

 Autumn Term 2019

-The autumn term included Bikeability for Year 6, a Robinwood trip for Year 5, Zumba, Tots on Tyres for Reception and cricket sessions for Years 3 and 6.
+The Autumn Term included Tots on Tyres, cricket sessions, Bikeability, a Robinwood trip and Zumba sessions.
 We participated in an Indoor Athletics competition, football league matches, a girls' football tournament and a netball development afternoon.
 The Lunchtime Buddies are doing a fantastic job of organising games at lunchtimes and we look forward to introducing a Sports Council in the Spring Term to organise even more activities to help keep Our Lady & St. Gerard's active.

 We had lots of fun being active last year - below are just a few photographs of some of the activities we enjoyed.